leongersen/noUiSlider/README.md

 - Change: Handle stacking is now on `.noUi-origin` instead of `.noUi-handle`;
 - Added: A `.noUi-connects` element holding all `.noUi-connect` elements;
 - Added: `[data-value]` property for `.noUi-value` in pips (#733);
+- Added: `padding` option can now take an array for different padding values at both sides of a slider (#822);
 - Removed: `useRequestAnimationFrame` option.
 No longer needed with CSS transforms;
 - Removed: `multitouch` option.
 Now enabled by default;
 - Fixed: Slider could ignore end events it should handle (#704, #805, #834);